tengfeiCloudComputing/webapp/README.md

 3. During github PR, there will be a packer validate; If PR is successful, there will be an AMI built after that

+4. After AMI is generated, run terraform to connect S3 and RDS to the instance